jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

   - Custom days appear as an extension of the repeat options when needed
   - Better use of screen space for a cleaner, more organized interface
   - Consistent spacing and alignment across all form sections

+## Timer Screen Implementation
+The TimerScreen provides a countdown timer with intuitive controls:

+- **Time Selection Interface**: Uses tumblers to select hours, minutes, and seconds
+  - Hour tumbler with values from 0-23
+  - Minute tumbler with values from 0-59
+  - Second tumbler with values from 0-59
+  - Tumblers follow the same styling as the alarm edit interface

+- **Quick Preset Buttons**: Preset time durations for common use cases
+  - 1 minute preset
+  - 5 minute preset
+  - 10 minute preset
+  - 30 minute preset
+  - Clicking a preset immediately sets the tumblers to the corresponding time

+- **Timer Controls**:
+  - Start button to begin the countdown
+  - Pause button to temporarily halt the countdown
+  - Resume button to continue after pausing
+  - Reset button to stop and reset the timer
+  - Buttons dynamically show/hide based on the timer's current state

+- **Timer Display**: Shows the remaining time in large, easy-to-read format
+  - Display format automatically switches between MM:SS and HH:MM:SS as needed
+  - Updates every second while the timer is running

+- **Timer Notification**: When the timer completes, a notification dialog appears
+  - Plays an alarm sound using the same AudioManager as the alarm feature
+  - Notification includes a dismiss button to close the dialog and stop the sound

+- **Navigation**: The screen includes the same navigation structure as Clock and Alarm screens
+  - Clock button to navigate to the ClockScreen
+  - Alarm button to navigate to the AlarmScreen
+  - Timer button for the current screen

+The timer implementation is purely client-side within QML, using the built-in Timer component for the countdown functionality.
+This provides a responsive user experience without requiring backend processing.

+The UI follows the same design principles as the Clock and Alarm screens, maintaining visual consistency through the use of:
+- Consistent color scheme from ThemeManager
+- Matching font styles and sizes
+- Similar layout structure and component spacing
+- Consistent button styling with accent colors for primary actions
+- Uniform dialog design for notifications

 ## UI Updates (May 2025)